Stephen McLaughlin: Southend (loan)

 After a spell back at Forest, McLaughlin signed with Southend United until the end of the 2014–15 season.

 His debut for The Shrimpers was away at Bury, however this lasted just six minutes as the game was abandoned due to torrential rain, and his next game was at home to Mansfield Town which Southend won 2–0, and McLaughlin played 87 minutes.
 He scored twice in his spell for Southend, the first was in a 2–0 win over Newport County and the second helped Southend to Wembley Stadium as he scored in extra time of the League Two play-off semi-final against Stevenage.
 He went on to play an hour in the final against Wycombe Wanderers, which Southend eventually won 7–6 on penalties meaning that they won promotion to League One.
 After that game McLaughlin's loan spell ended, although having been released by Nottingham Forest, he has been linked with a permanent move back to Southend.

 Southend United

 On 27 August 2015, McLaughlin joined Southend United on a permanent deal, signing a two-year deal.
 McLaughlin made his debut as a substitute against Coventry City on 31 August 2015.
 He left at the end of the 2019–20 season after Southend was relegated.

 Mansfield Town

 On 11 September 2020, McLaughlin signed with Mansfield Town on a short-term deal.

 After missing out on promotion with defeat in the 2022 EFL League Two play-off final, McLaughlin signed a new two-year contract in July 2022.

 On 2 June 2025, the club announced he had signed a new one-year contract.
+On 19 May 2026, the club announced the player had extended his contract.